Compaq: Headquarters

 Compaq's former headquarters then became HP's United States campus after Compaq was acquired by HP in 2002.
 From May 2002 to April 2022, the site was one of HP's largest campuses, with 7,000 employees in all six of HP's divisions.
 In 2009, HP sold part of Compaq's former headquarters to the Lone Star College System, which became Lone Star College–University Park in 2010.
 Hewlett Packard Buildings #7 & #8, which consisted of two eight-story reinforced concrete buildings totaling 450,000 square feet plus a 1,200-car parking garage and a central chiller plant, were all deemed by the college to be too robust and costly to maintain, and so were subsequently demolished by implosion on September 18, 2011 to make way for a new green space where the buildings once stood.

-The campus was later inherited by Hewlett Packard Enterprise, one of the successor companies when HP split into two in November 2015.
+The campus was later inherited by Hewlett Packard Enterprise, one of two successor companies (the other was HP, Inc) to the original.
+The campus was flooded by the Tax Day flood in 2016, and again by Hurricane Harvey in 2017, the latter prompting HPE to immediately relocate the manufacturing facilities (which were extensively damaged) to Austin and Wisconsin, and to explore vacating the remaining occupancy.
 In 2018, Hewlett Packard Enterprise announced the sale of the entire former Compaq headquarters, which was subsequently sold to Mexican beverage distributor Mexcor in April 2022.
 In March 2024, a major portion of Compaq's former headquarters and HP/HPE campus was then rebranded as Viva Center by the property owner, Morales Capital Group, which plans to turn the campus into a mixed-use tech hub featuring public gathering areas, events and apartments.